• eNews Signup

 Healing ministers also pray with people who are in the hospital or who are convalescing.While there are prayers from the Book of Common Prayer for healing, our healing ministers usually depend on the guiding of the Spirit for their words of healing or gratitude.
 At the end of what is often a simple, brief prayer the minister will anoint your forehead with consecrated oil, making the sign of the cross.

 Members of the congregation who would like to learn more and explore sharing in this ministry are welcome to speak to a member of the Sacramental Healing ministry.
-They will invite you to join in their study and prayer.
-The Rector meets with all candidates who have completed a period of study and prayer to discern if this ministry is appropriate for them.

 • Worship